Edge Attributes

 Visibility

-attribute determines if edges are rendered.
+The show attribute determines if edges are rendered.
 Hidden edges are not considered for edge routing.

 Type: bool.